robertlugg/easygui/sphinx/cookbook.rst

    a list of courses, and students who are registered for the courses.

-   It is not completely implemented -- its purpose is to give you a feel for what is possible with EasyGui and how you might do it, not to be a complete working application.
+   It is not completely implemented -- its purpose is to give you a feel for what is possible with EasyGUI and how you might do it, not to be a complete working application.

    File:  :download:`registration zip file <_static/registration_system/easygui_demo_registration_app.zip>`